What is Azure Media Services v3?

 - Broadcast public meetings and events such as town halls, city council meetings, and legislative bodies.

 - Analyze recorded videos or audio content.
 For example, to achieve higher customer satisfaction, organizations can extract speech-to-text and build search indexes and dashboards.
 Then, they can extract intelligence around common complaints, sources of complaints, and other relevant data.

 - Create a subscription video service and stream DRM protected content when a customer (for example, a movie studio) needs to restrict the access and use of proprietary copyrighted work.

 - Deliver offline content for playback on airplanes, trains, and automobiles.
 A customer might need to download content onto their phone or tablet for playback when they anticipate to be disconnected from the network.

 - Implement an educational e-learning video platform with Azure Media Services and Azure Cognitive Services APIs for speech-to-text captioning, translating to multi-languages, etc.

-v3 is based on a unified API surface which exposes both management and operations functionality built on Azure Resource Manager.
-In accordance with Azure Resource Manager, the resource names are always unique.
-Thus, you can use any unique identifier strings (for example, GUIDs) for your resource names.
+v3 is based on a unified API surface, which exposes both management and operations functionality built on Azure Resource Manager.

 This version provides the following capabilities: